 Research in General Surgery

-Each Resident will be expected to do a scholarly project of his/her choice on clinical research, medical education research, a community-based effort of a practice improvement outcome over the course of the residency.
+Each Resident will be expected to do a scholarly project of his/her choice on clinical research, medical education research, a community-based effort of a practice improvement outcome every year of their residency.
 Residents will be expected to attend sessions for review and evaluation of their projects, discussion of study design, techniques and analysis.

 - Medical Education Research: Improvements in Medical Education have led to more effective training processes and programs for medical students and residents.
 Residents who wish to pursue a medical education research project must identify a process or program need, review the current literature, perform a needs assessment, and design, implement and evaluate the proposed improvement project.

 - Root Cause Analysis: Design and complete a project with a Resident Partner for presentation at surgical grand rounds focusing on the root-cause analysis of a systems error occurring in the management of one of their patients.